AmilaCG/QR-Reader-Android/README.md

 # QR-Reader-Android
 Minimalistic QR Code Reader for Android (Using Google Vision Barcode API)

-This project is still in development phase.
+This project is still in development.
 Goal is to build a robust, useful QR code reader using the power of Google Vision Barcode API.

 ## Demo